dotpointer/webtriggers/README.md

 /bin/bash /<path-to-project-root-directory>/watch.trigger.sh
 ```

-The watcher calls runner.php which checks the database for orders to run when
+The watcher calls webtriggers.php which checks the database for orders to run when
 the trigger file is updated.

 ## Usage